Real-Dev-Squad/website-api-contracts/transactions/README.md

 For fetching 5 latest transaction for username kratika, URL will be /transactions/kratika?limit=5&orderBy=DESC
-For fetching next 5 latest transaction for username kratika, URL will be /transactions/kratika?limit=5&orderBy=DESC&startAt=2
+For fetching next 5 latest transaction for username kratika, URL will be /transactions/kratika?limit=5&orderBy=DESC&offset=2

 - **Params**
   username: username of loggedin user.
 - **Query**
   limit: No of transactions to fetch.
 Default value is 10 if not provided in request URL
   orderBy: Order of records according to date of transaction, default is DESC
-  startAT: starting index of next batch of transactions, default value is 0
+  offset: starting index of next batch of transactions, default value is 0
 - **Body**
   None
 - **Headers**